 3. What does good customer service mean to you?

-Listen for an answer that speaks to the candidate's empathy and appreciation for customers, demonstrates their ability to teach without patronizing, and shows their commitment to contributing to a company's mission by helping and advocating for others.
+Listen for an answer that speaks to the candidate's empathy and appreciation for customers.
+The response should also demonstrate their ability to teach without patronizing and show their commitment to contributing to a company's mission by helping and advocating for others.

 4. How do you deliver bad news to customers?

-Stuff happens.
-Ask the candidate how they diplomatically share tough news while keeping a customer positive and engaged — or give them a scenario based on a past customer support issue reps have had to tackle — to get a sense of their ability to adapt to challenges and bounce back.
+Ask the candidate how they diplomatically share tough news while keeping a customer positive and engaged.
+You can give them a scenario based on a past customer support issue reps have had to tackle to get a sense of their ability to adapt to challenges and bounce back.